 - Write or draw, even if it’s purposeless doodling

-- Rub, handle, or play with a polished stone, soft or rough piece of cloth, beads, or chain
+- Rub, handle, or play with a polished stone, soft or rough piece of cloth, beads, or a chain

 - Stretch, massaging specific muscles that you know need to loosen up

 - Put a piece of hard candy or something crunchy in your mouth and do some quick chomping

 - Grab a pen and click away to your heart’s content

 - Count something: floor or ceiling tiles, cars, people

 - Make sustained low-pitched humming sounds

 So there you have it.
 Now, that’s only 21 “grounders.”
-Surely you know there are thousands, so find a handful you can rely upon.
+Surely you know there are many more, so find a handful you can rely upon.

 Most anyone enduring PTSD, trauma, an anxiety disorder, depression, or bipolarity knows how scary it is when being in the moment is no longer a happening thing.

 I encourage you to find grounding techniques that work well for you, and practice the heck of ’em.
 ‘Cause you just never know when they’ll come in handy…

 Hey, there are hundreds of Chipur mood and anxiety-related articles available just for you.
-I’d like you to check-out the titles.
+Please check-out the titles.